Research-Based

 Altitude Boost Training Product

-Altitude Boost is an exercise supplement designed to mimic the effects of cardio training at high altitudes.
+Altitude Boost is an exercise supplement designed to replicate the effects of high-altitude cardio training.
 The product claims to boost energy and stamina, expand lung capacity, enhance mental performance, delay muscle fatigue, and improve training load and recovery.
-That’s a substantial list of claims, and it’s difficult to believe a single supplement could deliver all these benefits.
+That’s an extensive list of promises, making it hard to believe a single supplement could deliver all these benefits.

-As with every dietary supplement, there’s a disclaimer at the bottom specifying that none of their claims have been evaluated by the FDA, so take these assertions with skepticism.
-The manufacturer recommends taking 2 tablets daily with a meal and maintaining consistency for maximum effect.
+Like all dietary supplements, there’s a disclaimer specifying that none of their claims have been evaluated by the FDA, so approach these assertions with skepticism.
+The manufacturer recommends taking 2 tablets daily with meals and maintaining consistency for optimal results.

-Altitude Boost contains various ingredients and has received endorsements from world-class athletes, including Todd Parker, a renowned cyclist and triathlete.
+Altitude Boost contains various ingredients and has garnered endorsements from world-class athletes, including Todd Parker, a renowned cyclist and triathlete.

 Who Makes Altitude Boost?

 Altitude Boost is manufactured by BRL Sports Nutrition, an offshoot of Biomedical Research Laboratories, a global nutrition company founded in 2008 by bioengineers from UCSD.
 BRL Sports Nutrition has appeared on the Inc. 5000 list of America’s fastest-growing companies for three consecutive years.
-BRL says it’s dedicated to providing products that naturally enhance endurance and performance during exercise.
+BRL claims dedication to providing products that naturally enhance endurance and performance during exercise.

-BRL claims that all their product formulations are clinically proven to work and that all products are 100% drug-free, allowing athletes to use them without fear of failing drug tests.
-Unfortunately, we couldn’t locate links to these supposed studies.
+BRL asserts that all their formulations are clinically proven and that all products are 100% drug-free, allowing athletes to use them without fear of failing drug tests.
+Unfortunately, we couldn’t locate links to these purported studies.

-Moreover, many of the provided studies for each ingredient don’t actually support what the manufacturers claim.
+Moreover, many of the provided studies for each ingredient don’t actually support the manufacturers’ claims.
 For example, their webpage states that choline in the blend “improves blood flow,” but the linked study only mentions that choline can decrease sodium concentrations in plasma and alter red blood cell membrane properties.
-The issue is that many of these ingredient descriptions are so broad and vague that virtually any study can be twisted to support the claims.
+The issue is that many ingredient descriptions are so broad and vague that virtually any study can be twisted to support the claims.
 This doesn’t necessarily mean Altitude Boost doesn’t work, but it’s worth noting.

 How Does Altitude Boost Work?